moatom/moatom.github.io/index.md

 </style>
 </div>

-[^3]: Please note that GPAs tend to be graded strictly in Japan.
+[^2]: Please note that GPAs tend to be graded strictly in Japan.
 As a side note, I was exempted from the written exam when I entered the graduate school.
-[^4]: The same as 1.
+[^3]: The same as 1.
-[^5]: Instead, I earned a high school equivalency diploma issued by the Japanese government.
-This turned out to be one of the best decisions I ever made.
+[^4]: Instead, I earned a high school equivalency diploma issued by the Japanese government. *It was pretty scary at the time, but looking back, it was one of the best decisions I ever made.*

 <!-- Detail: **[CV (pdf)](https://moatom.github.io/profile/static/cv-pub.pdf)** -->